Why A.A.’s 12 Steps Work in Addiction Treatment

 Our 12-Step Integrated Approach

-The approach that we employ with great success here at Granite Recovery Centers, combines a comprehensive 12-Step curriculum integrated with individual and group clinical psychotherapies.
+The approach that we employ with great success here at Granite Recovery Centers is so much more than just a drug rehab program; it combines a comprehensive 12-Step curriculum integrated with individual and group clinical psychotherapies.
 In this integrated environment, addicts work through the 12 Steps and learn how each step affects their past, present, and future in sobriety.
 As an example, Step 4’s “making a searching and fearless inventory of ourselves” is useful and important.
 But in combination with cognitive behavioral therapy, the emotional pain unearthed by a trained 12-Step facilitator can be properly processed with the help a licensed clinician and real healing can take place.